 Tayla added: “All I had to do was speak out and the support is out there.
 My message to those UK students who may be struggling to continue their studies through non-academic reasons is don’t suffer in silence.
 I’m so glad I didn’t.”

-Nicky Sampson, Chair of the Campus Living Villages Foundation, said: “To hear the stories of students facing hardship is so sad to hear, because there are thousands out there wanting to study and better their lives, but there may be something through non-academic reasons, that may be holding them back.
+Nicky Sampson, Campus Living Villages, said: “To hear the stories of students facing hardship is so sad to hear, because there are thousands out there wanting to study and better their lives, but there may be something through non-academic reasons, that may be holding them back.

 “We want to help these students break down those barriers and make a difference to their lives.
 All we ask of those students is to get in touch and tell us your story.”